open-telemetry/opentelemetry-js-contrib/examples/mysql/README.md

 ## supported metrics

-- Currently only `db.client.connections.usage` is supported, which denoted the number of idle/used connections.
+- Currently only `db.client.connections.usage` is supported, which denotes the number of idle/used connections.

 ## Installation